 Russell Gilmour is a natural trumpet specialist and a skilled cornetto player.
 Performing on the natural trumpet, keyed trumpet, modern trumpet and cornetto, Russell has given live performances, as well as radio and television broadcasts, in more than 20 countries in Europe, Asia, North America and Australia.
 He has also featured on several professional recordings.

-Russell has performed and recorded with some of the finest period instrument ensembles, including the Academy of Ancient Music, the Australian Brandenburg Orchestra, The English Concert, The Gabrieli Consort, Solomon's Knot, Les Talens Lyriques, the Taverner Consort, the Orchestra of the Age of Enlightenment, the Orchestra of the 18th Century and the Wrocław Baroque Orchestra.
+Russell has performed and recorded with some of the finest period instrument ensembles, including the Academy of Ancient Music, the Australian Brandenburg Orchestra, The English Concert, The Gabrieli Consort, Solomon's Knot, Les Talens Lyriques, the Taverner Consort, the Orchestra of the Age of Enlightenment, and the Orchestra of the 18th Century.

 Recent performances have included Bach's Brandenburg Concerto No.2 at the Valletta Baroque Festival; and works by Gabrieli and Zielenski on the cornetto in St. Mark's Basilica, Venice.
 Let the Bright Seraphim in Westminster Abbey and Haydn’s Trumpet Concerto on the keyed trumpet in Edmonton, Canada have been other notable performances.